RedefiningReality/Linux-Defence-Materials/README.md

 # Linux Defence Materials
 A repository of helpful materials related to Linux defence

 This was originally created for the [NCAE Cyber Games competition](https://www.ncaecybergames.org) in an effort to make Illinois Institute of Technology's resources public and share our knowledge with the community, in the spirit of the competition.
 However, it's certainly not limited to that scope.
 I still use and make occasional edits to my Linux Commands Cheat Sheet and Defence Checklist to this day.
-Enjoy, and feel free to reach out to me with any feedback or questions!
+Enjoy, and feel free to submit a GitHub issue with any feedback or questions!

 ### Repository Contents
 If you're just getting started, check out the [NCAE Cyber Sandbox Tutorials](https://www.youtube.com/playlist?list=PLqux0fXsj7x3WYm6ZWuJnGC1rXQZ1018M) on YouTube that will give you an introduction to using Linux and Linux defence concepts.